Last updated: June 2026

 Why Does Volatility Increase After Early Group Results?

 Suppose an opening +180 underdog wins its first match.
-That team’s soccer betting odds for qualification shorten significantly.
-Its next match price may compress as well.
+That team’s soccer betting odds for qualification shorten significantly, and its next match price may compress as well.

-If a pre-tournament favorite like France or Argentina drops points early, qualification probability compression can cascade across the entire group market.
+If a pre-tournament favorite such as France or Argentina drops points early, qualification probability compression can ripple across the entire group market.

 Post-Matchday 1 Market Effects